rossb34/MastersFinal/index.md

 * $max_sum$ is the upper bound on sum of weights
 * $min$ is the vector of lower bound box constraints
-* $max$ is the vector of upper bound box constraints randomly permute and increase a random portfolio element randomly permute and decrease a random portfolio element any sum of weights box constraints
+* $max$ is the vector of upper bound box constraints

+increase loop
+- randomly permute and increase a random portfolio element

+decrease loop
+- randomly permute and decrease a random portfolio element

+any sum of weights
+box constraints